OceanBioME/OceanBioME.jl/paper/paper.md

 Biologically active particles can also be used to model OCDR deployment strategies including seaweed cultivation, alkalinity enhancement, and marine biomass regeneration.
 OceanBioME currently includes an extended version of the sugar kelp model presented in @broch:2012 as an example of the utility and implementation of these features.

-We have formulated the models such that they are easy to use alongside data assimilation packages such as ``EnsembleKalmanProcesses.jl`` [@ekp] to calibrate their parameter.
+We have formulated the models such that they are easy to use alongside data assimilation packages such as ``EnsembleKalmanProcesses.jl`` [@ekp] to calibrate their parameters.
 This provides a powerful tool utility for integrating observations and models, with the potential to improve model skill and identify key sources of uncertainty.

 ![Here we show the results of a 1D model, forced by idealised light and mixing, which qualitatively reproduces the biogeochemical cycles in the North Atlantic.